aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_NETWORK_SERVICES"
     You add VLANs to the Fabric by updating the **group_vars/DC1_NETWORK_SERVICES.yml**.
 Each VLAN will be given a name and a list of tags.
 The Tags can be used to filter the VLAN to specific Leaf Pairs (PODs).
-These variables are applied to spine and leaf nodes since they are a part of this inventory group of groups.
+These variables are applied to both spine and leaf nodes since they are a part of this group.

     ``` yaml
     --8<--